Days 1-2 London - In flight

-Breakfast is included this morning before leaving the Bay of Islands behind as we head south along the Hibiscus Coast and return to Auckland Auckland Airport for our scheduled Qantas flight to London via Sydney or Melbourne, and Dubai.
+Breakfast is included this morning before leaving the Bay of Islands behind as we head south along the Hibiscus Coast and return to Auckland Airport for our scheduled Qantas or Air New Zealand flight to London via Sydney or Melbourne, and Dubai or Los Angeles.

 Day 21 London